WebAssembly/spec/document/core/exec/runtime.rst

 |REFSTRUCTADDR| and |REFARRAYADDR| represent :ref:`structure <syntax-ref.struct>` and :ref:`array <syntax-ref.array>` reference values, respectively,
 and |REFFUNCADDR| instruction represents :ref:`function reference <syntax-ref.func>` values.
 Similarly, |REFHOSTADDR| represents :ref:`host references <syntax-ref.host>`
-and |REFEXTERNADDR| represents any externalized reference.
+and |REFEXTERN| represents any externalized reference.

 The |INVOKE| instruction represents the imminent invocation of a :ref:`function instance <syntax-funcinst>`, identified by its :ref:`address <syntax-funcaddr>`.
 It unifies the handling of different forms of calls.